-The Royal Oak Public Library is closely monitoring the novel coronavirus (COVID-19) situation in Oakland County and will be CLOSED until further notice.
+The Royal Oak Public Library is closely monitoring the COVID-19 pandemic in Oakland County and will be CLOSED until further notice.
 The building was closed following Governor Whitmer’s executive order to close places of public accommodation, but items are available for pickup by appointment and most library resources and services are available remotely.
 The library catalog and account information plus its digital offerings (RBDigital, Kanopy and hoopla) will still be available on this website.
 Returned items are quarantined for four days before check-in.
 No late fines will be assessed during closure.
-Please do not return materials to the book drops.
-We have changed all due dates to May 31, 2020 for everyone’s items and will re-evaluate as necessary.
+We have changed all due dates to September 30, 2020 for everyone’s items and will re-evaluate as necessary.
 We will provide updates on any changes to the library’s operations as they occur.

 Novel Coronavirus (COVID-19) Prevention Strategy